TerrAInav Sim: An Open-Source Simulation of UAV Aerial Imaging from Satellite Data: Usage and Results

 The project consists of two main folders: 1. "src" has all the python codes in it.
 2. "datasets" is the predefined location to store images to, or load the stored data from.
 There are more details about this folder and its content in the dataset section.
 The focus of this section is on the "src" folder and the code structure.

-\begin{itemize} \item skyai.data: The data package has three main data modules in it: \begin{enumerate} \item ImageData: The abstract module to manage image like data. \item VBN: The module inherited from ImageData with more specific features for VBN tasks.
-This module can be used to load the \NVIGdata. \item SkyAI: This is the main module to load the SkyAI data.
+\begin{itemize} \item terrainav.data: The data package has three main data modules in it: \begin{enumerate} \item ImageData: The abstract module to manage image like data. \item VBN: The module inherited from ImageData with more specific features for VBN tasks.
+This module can be used to load the \NVIGdata. \item TerrAInav: This is the main module to load the TerrAInav data.
 It is inherited from VBN module and has its specific attributes and methods to handle GoogleMap static API. \end{enumerate}

-\item skyai.utils: The utility package for managing more generic tasks:
+\item terrainav.utils: The utility package for managing more generic tasks:

 \begin{itemize} \item consts: Stores all constant values. \item config: Manages input parsed arguments. \item geo\_helper: Includes all helper functions for geolocation based calculations.
 Different parts of this module have been explicitly explained in the Missions section. \item img\_helper: Consists of all helper functions required to mange images in general. \item io\_helper: Helper functions that help with inputting and outputing data is in this package.
 It connects the code to the local directories and the terminal output. \item preprocess: Additional image preprocessing tools are provided in this package. \end{itemize}